Here’s a question for you.

 #5 Work With Their Personality

-Kids who are defiant, or strong willed are often highly intelligent.
+Kids who are defiant, or strong willed, are often highly intelligent.
 They question everything.

 They don’t like to be told what to do, when to do it, or how to do it.
 They rebel against this sort of micro-management.

-So give them what they instinctively crave for.
+So, give them what they instinctively crave.

 Instead of giving them chores, give them problems to solve.
 Give them an opportunity to show off how smart/helpful/kind they are.
 Give them the stage to showcase their positive attributes.

 Or, “I know you want to visit Molly this weekend, but you also have homework to do.
-So Mr. Genius, how are you going to solve that problem?
+So, Mr. Genius, how are you going to solve that problem?
 How are you going to fit it all in?”

 If you’re going to use fun titles remember to keep them light.
 We don’t want to end up labeling our kids.
 Pick a different funny ‘positive identity’ each time to make sure none of the labels stick – in their head, or yours.

-Cynthia Tobias, author of You Can’t Make Me (But I Can Be Persuaded) says to give strong willed children problems to solve so they can exercise their brains and feel helpful and supportive.
+Cynthia Tobias, author of You Can’t Make Me (But I Can Be Persuaded) says to give strong-willed children problems to solve so they can exercise their brains and feel helpful and supportive.
 This strategy works just as well for kids who tend to be defiant too.

 #6 Hug Them